stocchi/speedrun-notes/blue/cea/README.md

 - swap Super Repel x1 in inventory **2 under Burn Heal**
 - with Old Amber in brightness **2 under Revivex93**
 - then use an Escape Rope from badges. **triple input up**

-- nter the center and **change boxes**.
+Enter the center and **change boxes**.
 Open the menu while at the PC:
 - Swap Ultra Ball x0 in brightness **triple input select down**
 - with HM04 in TLP2 **down 2, keep scrolling down**
 - Swap Potion x6 in tileset **4 down**